byui-cit/wdd131/src/prove/recipe-book-1.md

 Next create the search form as shown in the wireframe and mockup.

 Finally, create the recipe section.
-You can look in the `recipes.js` file for information.
+You can look in the `recipes.mjs` file for information.
 Choose any recipe for now.
 For the ratings section we want to show filled in and empty stars like the mockup shows.
 We need to make sure that this very visual rating representation is also accessible.
 We can use `aria` attributes to do this as seen in the example below.

 ```markup
 <span